-- 2.55 Parts of the Jersey coast and countryside are considered to be of national and international importance.
-Indeed, St Ouen's Bay has long been recognised for the unique character of its natural environment: the 1968 St. Ouen's Bay Development Plan described St. Ouen's Bay as 'the only large coastal open space left in the Island'.
-In 1978 it was designated by the States of Jersey as a 'Special Place', the principal objective of which was to protect and enhance the natural environment, through positive land management, with a strong presumption against significant and inappropriate development.
-The St. Ouen's Bay Planning Framework, developed in 1999, provided the framework and proposed mechanism by which this was to be achieved.
-This was superseded by the designation of a Coastal National Park for Jersey, including St Ouen's Bay, in 2011. - 2.56 The Coastal National Park boundary embraces all those parts of the Island of highly sensitive and valuable landscape quality that are vulnerable to change and damage and which warrants the highest level of protection against development.
-Its definition has been informed by the Countryside Character Appraisal (1999) Land Use Consultants and includes: - The Coastal Plain of St Ouen's Bay: The coastal plain of Les Quennevais dune system and St Ouen's Bay Coastal Plain with its fresh and saltwater wetland and sand dune habitats supporting exceptional birdlife and wildlife, distinguished landscapes and high recreational value, comprising: - B4: Quennevais Dunes - B5: St Ouen's Bay Coastal Plain - La Commune de Gouray: The dunes at La Commune de Gouray, which form part of the Grouville Coastal Plain character area (B1), are a remnant of the historic landscape of this area and provide an important open break in the coastline.
+2.55 Parts of the Jersey coast and countryside are of national and international importance.
+St Ouen's Bay has long been so recognised and subject to safeguarding policies since1968.
+These were superseded by the more extensive designation of a Coastal National Park in 2011.
+Its boundary embraces all those parts of the Island of highly sensitive and valuable landscape quality, vulnerable to change and damage, which warrant the highest level of protection against development.
+Its extent was informed by the Countryside Character Appraisal (1999) and includes:

+- The Coastal Plain of St Ouen's Bay: The coastal plain of Les Quennevais dune system and St Ouen's Bay Coastal Plain with its fresh and saltwater wetland and sand dune habitats supporting exceptional birdlife and wildlife, distinguished landscapes and high recreational value, comprising: - B4: Quennevais Dunes - B5: St Ouen's Bay Coastal Plain - La Commune de Gouray: The dunes at La Commune de Gouray, which form part of the Grouville Coastal Plain character area (B1), are a remnant of the historic landscape of this area and provide an important open break in the coastline.
 They are also valuable in terms of biodiversity, particularly for birds. - La Commune de Gouray (part of B1: Grouville Coastal Plain) - Escarpment: The steep topography of the escarpment, forming a backdrop to the flat coastal plain, is a distinctive feature of the Island's landscape.
-On the exposed scarp slopes of St Ouen's Bay, stone walls are the characteristic field boundary. - C3: St Ouen's Bay Escarpment and Valleys

-- Cliffs and Headlands: The cliffs and heathland of the north coast and the south-western headlands with their spectacular coastal scenery and sense of wilderness, geological and geomorphological features, birdlife and exceptional habitats, archaeological sites, common land, modern fortifications and high recreational value.
-Also, the north-east wooded edge with its lower, gentler coastline, cut by wooded valleys and with numerous sheltered creeks and coves along the north.

-- A1: North Coast Headland
+On the exposed scarp slopes of St Ouen's Bay, stone walls are the characteristic field boundary. - C3: St Ouen's Bay Escarpment and Valleys - Cliffs and Headlands: The cliffs and heathland of the north coast and the south-western headlands with their spectacular coastal scenery and sense of wilderness, geological and geomorphological features, birdlife and exceptional habitats, archaeological sites, common land, modern fortifications and high recreational value.
+Also, the north-east wooded edge with its lower, gentler coastline, cut by wooded valleys and with numerous sheltered creeks and coves along the north. - A1: North Coast Headland

 - A2: South-west Headlands

 - A3: North-east Low Wooded Edge

-- Enclosed Valleys: The majority of the Island's broad-leaved woodland occurs

-on the steep valleys sides.
+- Enclosed Valleys: The majority of the Island's broad-leaved woodland occurs on the steep valleys sides.
 The narrow winding lanes are a distinctive feature.
 Lichen-clad pink granite walls are characteristic features of the interior valleys.

-The freshwater streams and associated wet grassland provide important
+The freshwater streams and associated wet grassland provide important habitats.

-habitats.

 - D4: North Coast Valleys (including Mourier Valley)

 - D5: St Martin's Valleys

 - Wolf's Caves car park and former cafe/bar

 - Cliff Edge with Deep Sea:

 - F1: North and South-west Cliffs

 - Offshore Reefs and Islands: The whole area of offshore reefs and islets forms one main character type:

 - H1: Les Écréhous (including the Paternosters and Dirouilles)

-- H2: Le Plateau des Minguiers
+- H2: Le Plateau des Minquiers